 We know that leisure travelers have gone back to their old habits and vacations are booming this summer.
 But the livery industry has been waiting for their other solid source of revenue—business travel—to start up again.
-Now, we are seeing positive signs that business travel was coming back, but those hopes have been quashed as Omicron sweeps the nation.
+We were seeing positive signs that business travel was coming back, but those hopes have been quashed as Omicron sweeps the nation.

 This summer, luxury travel has already rallied as individuals and families book their revenge travel accommodations.
 Yet corporate travel has not been so fast rebound, with domestic business travel averaging only 35% of pre-pandemic levels.
 And predictions are that it will take even longer for international business trips to pick up, according to Bloomberg.

-When we look at the different types of business travel that are growing now, we see that “63% of corporations have either already returned to pre-pandemic levels or plan to within the next twelve months,” according to a poll done by the Association of International Certified Accountants.
+By the end of this summer, “63% of corporations had either already returned to pre-pandemic levels or planed to within the next twelve months,” according to a poll done by the Association of International Certified Accountants.
 This represents the majority of organizations working across a wide range of industries.

-Optimism has been gauged in multiple commercial industries and the stats are ticking up.
-Companies are once again planning for growth, rather than recession as was the case for the past 18 months.
-Thanks to eased restrictions, increasing vaccination rates, and an overall desire to ‘get back to normal,’ among employees and management alike, things are now moving in that direction.
-Hiring is strong and expected to continue to increase, which is one good indicator that businesses are generally returning to normal.
+Optimism was gauged in multiple commercial industries and the stats were ticking up last year.
+Companies were once again planning for growth, rather than recession as was the case for the previous 18 months.
+Thanks to eased restrictions, increasing vaccination rates, and an overall desire to ‘get back to normal,’ among employees and management alike, things had started moving in that direction.
+Hiring continues to be strong, however, which is one good indicator that businesses are generally returning to normal.

-Another sign that corporate travel will rise in this post-pandemic phase is that companies have and are re-opening their offices.
+Another sign that corporate travel will eventually rise in this post-pandemic phase is that companies have and are re-opening their offices.
 Pivoting to remote work was a lifesaver for businesses that were able to function without going into the office.
-As of last month, nearly half of businesses had gone back to work in the office or had set a date when a presence in the office will be required.
+As of June 2021, nearly half of businesses had gone back to work in the office or had set a date when a presence in the office will be required.

 ‘Zoom fatigue‘ is a real thing.
 Professionals are getting tired of the near-constant video conferences, the difficulty of paying attention and absorbing information in an online format, and the lack of real interaction with clients and colleagues.
-Now, as the pandemic situation improves, more and more companies are happy to return to face-to-face meetings both internally and externally.
-This is a positive sign for executive car services and black car fleets which had come to an abrupt halt when the pandemic first erupted.
+When the pandemic situation was improving, companies were happy to return to face-to-face meetings both internally and externally.
+This was a positive sign for executive car services and black car fleets which had come to an abrupt halt when the pandemic first erupted.

 Trade Shows and Conferences

-Since this spring, travel buyers have reported an increase in business travel spend and global corporate travel bookings are recovering at a 10% rate, week over week.
-In June, United Airlines announced that it will be expanding service in two key hubs for business travelers: San Francisco and Newark.
-While Delta’s CEO, Ed Bastian, explained that he expects a “renaissance of business travel” in the coming months.
+Last spring, travel buyers had reported an increase in business travel spend and global corporate travel bookings are recovering at a 10% rate, week over week.
+In June, United Airlines announced that it would be expanding service in two key hubs for business travelers: San Francisco and Newark.
+While Delta’s CEO, Ed Bastian, explained that he expected a “renaissance of business travel” this fall.

 Some are calling this rebirth “corporate bleisure,” according to Travel Weekly.
 In response to the tense and tiring months of restrictions, working around home life interruptions, and glitchy virtual meetings, relaxing work trips are the latest trend.
 Some livery operators have noted an increase in groups of travelers who are essentially taking staff vacations.
-Especially for companies that were not hit by the COVID economic slump and instead saved money on travel budgets over the last 16 months, are feeding the growth in bleisure.
+Companies that were not hit by the COVID economic slump and instead saved money on travel budgets over the last 24 months, are anticipated to feed the growth in bleisure later this year.